 The aim of 3DS v2 is to eliminate fraud by providing more context around every card transaction.
 It will improve authorization rates in a frictionless way for the customer, ultimately leading to greater conversion rates and shifting liability to the issuing bank.

 However, 3DS v2 implementation will be an iterative process (v2.1, v2.2, etc.).
 Such a huge shift in the way merchants collect and share data will not happen overnight.
 There will be a period of adjustment, and you can take some comfort in the fact that many merchants like you will be going through the same thing.
 What 3DS v2 asks of merchants will change as the practical realities of the new standard become clearer.
-I think the specific rules around the format, and quality of data required, will change over time.
+The specific rules around the format, and quality of data required, will probably change over time.